-Our Zodiac Captain Freddy took us straight to the bears; there were now three bears snacking on salmon.
+Our Zodiac Captain Freddy took us to the bears; three bears were snacking on salmon.

 After 20 minutes, we continued our Zodiac cruise.
-We spotted a few seals, otters, bald eagles and gigantic jellyfish, whilst soaking up the mesmerising scenery we were surrounded by.
+We spotted a few seals, otters, bald eagles, and gigantic jellyfish while soaking up the mesmerising scenery we were surrounded by.
 It was the most refreshing start to the day!

-We returned to the ship for lunch as we cruised to our afternoon destination, Kinak Bay.
-Today on the menu, we opted for Vegetarian Lasagne, and looking forward to this coming back!
+We returned to the ship for lunch and cruised to our afternoon destination, Kinak Bay.
+Today on the menu, we opted for Vegetarian Lasagne, and we look forward to this coming back!

-Mid-afternoon, we anchored in Kinak Bay, also in Katmai National Park.
-We layered up again for another Zodiac and thought we couldn't top this morning, but low and behold, more bears, and we were able to sneak up even closer!
+In mid-afternoon, we anchored in Kinak Bay and Katmai National Park.
+We layered up again for another Zodiac and thought we couldn't top this morning, but low and behold more bears, and we were able to sneak up even closer!
 We even saw a Mama bear with her two cubs.

-What a day, our first bear sightings in the wild and we counted eight during the day.
-Grateful to have purchased our Canon Binoculars (Canon 12x36 IS III) with the stabilise feature to see these magnificent creatures up close.
+What a day!
+We had our first bear sightings in the wild and counted eight during the day.
+I am grateful to have purchased our Canon Binoculars (Canon 12x36 IS III) with the stabilising feature to see these magnificent creatures up close.